Last update: January 18, 2021

 What does AdGuard do when there are any doubts about the certificate’s validity?
 In such cases, AdGuard entirely ceases filtering of all connections to this domain and leaves the browser in charge of all decisions.

 HTTPS filtering in AdGuard has its drawbacks.
 Almost all of them are scheduled to be eliminated in the nearest upcoming AdGuard versions.
-Moreover, we are working on a separate certificate validation library, and we want to make it open source.

 Below are listed all issues known to us and ETAs for the fixes.